wkumari/draft-wkumari-dnsop-extended-error/README.md

 4.3.1.
 REFUSED Extended DNS Error Code 1 - Lame

-   An authoritative resolver that receives a query (with the RD bit clear) for a domain for which it is not authoritative SHOULD include this EDE code in the REFUSED response.
-Implementations should set the R flag in this case (another nameserver might not be lame).
+   An authoritative server that receives a query (with the RD bit clear) for a domain for which it is not authoritative SHOULD include this EDE code in the SERVFAIL response.
+A resolver that receives a query (with the RD bit clear) SHOULD include this EDE code in the REFUSED response.
+Implementations should set the R flag in this case (another nameserver or resolver might not be lame).

 4.3.2.
 REFUSED Extended DNS Error Code 2 - Prohibited